shenef/Boktai-Speedrunning/src/zoktai/any.md

 # Boktai 2 (JP) Any% Route

-Ported from Google Docs, this is unfinished and might miss content.

 ## About this guide

 - Directions for paths and exits will use ↖️, ↗️, ↙️ and ↘️.